iszell/bitfire/readme+4.txt

     jsr bitfire_save_write_block

     ;and the other three to 1/4, 1/8, 1/12
+	;the next t/s is managed by the routine
     jsr bitfire_save_write_next_block
     jsr bitfire_save_write_next_block
     jsr bitfire_save_write_next_block

-    ;You may save other files here...
+    ;You may save other files here too...

     ;You are done but the drive's motor is still running, so you call: jsr bitfire_save_finish

 After the last jsr you can use Bitfire normally.
 Actually, the last jsr is optional, it only stops the drive's motor.
+If you called finish or used any Bitfire load routine you have to call init again before you can save data.

 Error handling, and return codes:
  - bitfire_save_init: